ulfsigvardsson/twitterish/README.md

 Are You tired of Messenger, Snapchat and Twitter with all their distracting colours and fanciness?
 Then Twitterish is the social media app for You!

 Clone the repo `git clone https://github.com/ulfsigvardsson/twitterish` and run `make all`, then `make server` and in a seperate terminal window, `make client`.
-Then, have a friend do the same but modify the makefile like so
+Then, have a friend run `make client` but modify the makefile rule for `client` like so

 ```client: all
 java -cp ./bin/ Twitterish <ip> 8082